andaze/WebCorporate/content/solution/generic-crm-for-sales/index.en.md

   imageTitle: ''
   imageDescription: ''
 subtitle: Manage customer information and representative actions to support data-driven sales activities
-description: "Andaze Ltd.'s solution Generic CRM for Sales is a module to support sales activities by managing customer information and sales representative actions.
+description: Andaze Ltd.'s solution Generic CRM for Sales is a module to support sales activities by managing customer information and sales representative actions.
 Many functions can be developed in low code.
-You can create business applications and automate repetitive tasks by drag-and-drop."
+You can create business applications and automate repetitive tasks by drag-and-drop.
 ---
 # **Generic CRM for Sales (in-house product)**